ffund/tcp-ip-essentials/lab3/3-subnet.md

 Since each interface in this subnet has an address and a route for the directly connected subnet, you should be able to `ping` any of the addresses assigned in LAN C, from any of the three devices in LAN C. Try this now, and verify that you have Layer 3 connectivity within LAN C.

+**Lab report**: After you have configured the network interfaces and routes according to your subnet design, show the network interface configuration as follows.
+On each of the six hosts - romeo, juliet, hamlet, ophelia, othello, desdemona - show the output of `ifconfig eth1`.
+On each of the routers, show the output of `ifconfig ethX` where `ethX` is the interface of the router on the LAN that has hosts.

 ### Configure static routes